What is Reiki?

 Can nurses receive continuing education hours when taking Practical Reiki classes?

 Yes.
 When nurses take all three levels of Practical Reiki, they will earn 8 CE hours.
-This CE activity, OLN-S-1942-18 being offered by The Reiki Awakening Academy, has been approved for 8.0 contact hours by the Ohio Board of Nursing through the approver unit at the Ohio League for Nursing (OBN-006-92) and this program is approved to be offered through February 28, 2020.
+This CE Activity, OLN-S-3042-2020, offered by The Reiki Awakening Academy has been approved for 8.0 contact hours by the Ohio Board of Nursing through the approver unit at the Ohio League for Nursing (OBN-006-92) and the program is approved to be offered through March 11, 2022